trivikverma/researchgroup/content/courses/epa1316-2020/software.md

     - `Windows10 Pro/Enterprise`: [Install Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)
     - `macOS`: [Get started with Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/)
 - Once Docker is successfully installed, make sure to enable access to your main drive (e.g. `C:\\`):
-    - `Windows10 Pro/Enterprise`: Open the preferences for Docker and click the "Shared Drives" tab; click on the drive you want to add and then "Apply"
+    - `Linux Users`: Open the preferences for Docker and click the "Shared Drives" tab; click on the drive you want to add and then "Apply"
-    - `macOS`: this feature is automatically enabled
+    - `Windows10 Pro/Enterprise and macOS`: this feature is automatically enabled but windows will ask you to give permission to access your drive (ex.
+‘Do you want to share a file with C:/User ‘)
 - Once you have Docker up and running, open up a (Docker) terminal:
     - `macOS`: Open `/Applications/Utilities/Terminal.app`
     - `Windows10 Pro/Enterprise`: Powershell

     Then, type on the terminal the following command and hit `Enter`:

-    ```
+    ```shell
     > docker pull darribas/gds_py:5.0
     ```

     This docker will take a while to download but, once finished; you will be all ready to go.

-* Once the command above has finished installing your GDS stack, you are ready to go!
+- Once the command above has finished installing your GDS stack, you are ready to go!
 To get a Jupyter session started, you can follow these steps:
     1. Run on the same terminal as above the following command:

         ```shell